 Student Behaviour Card is issued as a response to a student who continues to exhibit behaviour of concern.
 Students may remain on the card for two weeks or longer if the student’s class cooperation does not show consistent improvement.
 The aim of the card is to allow for feedback on behaviour and application to learning.
 The student will remain on the card until they can own their behaviour, take steps to improve and show they are responsible for their actions.

-The Behaviour Card is monitored by the Welfare Coordinator and or the Assistant Principal and is signed by the parent/caregivers each night.
+The Behaviour Card is monitored by the Year Coordinator and or the Assistant Principal and is signed by the parent/caregivers each night.

 The Student Behaviour Card and Progress Report can be used to gather information in response to concerns about poor behaviour or academic progress.

 The withdrawal of a student from class is to allow time for the student to reflect.
-This time may be spent in self-regulating emotions, goal setting, completing class work or an opportunity to meet with the Welfare Coordinator, School Counsellor, Inclusion Coordinator or other educational or health worker.
+This time may be spent in self-regulating emotions, goal setting, completing class work or an opportunity to meet with the Year Coordinator, School Counsellor, Inclusion Coordinator or other educational or health worker.

 - Students to Complete Set Work